 writing about us

-Here are some answers to commonly asked questions about us, our language and our walk.
+Here are some answers to commonly asked questions about us, our language and our Walk.
 Keep in mind that these are recommendations and this is a guide only.
-Each Aboriginal community member here in Lutruwita has their own ideas and preferences so this doesn’t represent everyone’s viewpoint.
+We’re not a monolith and each Aboriginal community member here in Lutruwita has their own individual ideas and preferences.

 The words Palawa and Pakana both mean Aboriginal person or people of Lutruwita.
 So it’s not necessary to add the word ‘people’ after either Palawa or Pakana as that is already embedded in the word.